alpaficia/TMRL_MOSEAC/README.md

 Once you start the game, you can launch a new terminal and cd to your code path.
 Then:

 `
-python SEAC_main.py
+python MOSEAC_main.py
 `

-The training process is based on the real time.
-So the performance is highly related on your PC's hardware products.
+The training process is based on real-time data.
+So, performance is highly related to your PC's hardware products.

-If you don't see the log outputs many "time out", which means your PC is good enough to process with current time parameters setting.
+If you don't see the log outputs many "time out," which means your PC is good enough to process with the current time parameters setting.

-If you see many "time out" warnings during this training, which means your CPU IPC or RAM is not good enough for this training.
+If you see many "time out" warnings during this training, it means your CPU IPC or RAM is not good enough for this training.
 Our control rate is default set within [5, 30] Hz.
 You can change them by:

 `